mesonbuild/meson/docs/markdown/Precompiled-headers.md

 Using precompiled headers with MSVC
 --

-MSVC is a bit trickier, because in addition to the header file, it also requires a correspongind source file.
+MSVC is a bit trickier, because in addition to the header file, it also requires a corresponding source file.
 If your header is called `foo_pch.h`, the corresponding source file is usually called `foo_pch.cpp` and it resides in the same `pch` subdirectory as the header.
 Its contents are this:

 ```cpp
 #if !defined(_MSC_VER)